jandyManni/17648FinalProj/README.md

 ```

 ### "Bind failed: Address already in use":
-- top any existing container using the same name with
+- Stop any existing container using the same name with:

 ```bash
 docker rm -f server-instance